Enrique van Rysselberghe Herrera

 Enrique van Rysselberghe Herrera (born 17 September 1976) is a Chilean politician and engineer.

-He is a member of the Independent Democratic Union (UDI) and currently serves as deputy for the 20th district (2018-2022 term).
+He is a member of the Independent Democratic Union (UDI) and currently serves as deputy for District 20 (2018–2022 term).
 He is the son of deputy Enrique van Rysselberghe Varela and brother of the former mayor, councilor, intendant and senator Jacqueline van Rysselberghe.

 From 2010 to 2018, he served as deputy for the former 44th district for two consecutive terms.
 Previously, he was a councilor for the commune of Concepción between 2008 and 2009.
 In 2021 he was elected senator for Biobío.